Proof Test

 Definition:

-A Proof Test is a planned, periodic test carried out to detect dangerous undetected failures in a Safety Instrumented Function (SIF) or its components that are not detected during normal operation.
+A Proof Test is a planned, periodic test carried out on a safety instrumented function (SIF).
+Its primary purpose is to find dangerous undetected failures (λDU) are not found during normal operation.
 Proof testing is critical to maintaining the designed Safety Integrity Level (SIL) of a system over time.

-Proof tests can vary depending on the component and the approach by the facility.
+Proof tests can vary depending on the component and the approach used by the facility.
+Proof tests are not perfect, and their inability to capture all dangerous undetected failures is represented by proof test coverage.
+Cpt.

 Key Points:

-• Must be thorough enough to detect failures not caught by automatic diagnostics.
+• Must be thorough enough to find dangerous failures not caught by automatic diagnostics.

-• Proof Test Interval (TI) directly impacts the Probability of Failure on Demand (PFDavg).
+• Proof Test Interval (TI) directly impacts the PFDavg.

-• Proof Test Coverage (Cpt) measures how effective a proof test is at detecting hidden dangerous failures.
+• Proof Test Coverage (Cpt) measures how effective a proof test is at finding dangerous undetected failures.

 • Proof testing requirements should be clearly defined in the Safety Requirements Specification (SRS).